exercism/research_experiment_1/exercises/elm-1-a/README.md

 Your task is to take a list of scorers for a football game, and aggregate any duplicates.
 The aggregated list should represent each scorer once with the number of goals after their name in brackets, if they have scored multiple goals.

-The aggregated list should maintain the original list order, based on the first occurence of a scorer.
+The aggregated list should be ordered alphabetically.

 For example, if the initial list of scorers is